PHPMailer/PHPMailer/README.md

 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
 - Multipart/alternative emails for mail clients that do not read HTML email
-- Support for 8bit, base64, binary, and quoted-printable encoding
+- Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
-- SMTP authentication with LOGIN, PLAIN, NTLM and CRAM-MD5 mechanisms
+- SMTP authentication with LOGIN, PLAIN, NTLM and CRAM-MD5 mechanisms over SSL and TLS transports
 - Native language support
-- DKIM and S/MIME encryption support
+- DKIM and S/MIME signing support
 - Compatible with PHP 5.0 and later
 - Much more!